 The ex-ante controls were complemented by the performance of specific ex-post checks and controls on a regular basis.
-Regular ex-post controls are performed with regards to financial transactions.
-The results from 2013 ex-post controls show that there have been no important or critical weaknesses in the Agency's management of financial transactions and significant improvement in the performance has been achieved compared to 2012.
+Regular ex-post controls are performed with regard to financial transactions.
+The results from 2013 ex-post controls show that there have been no important or critical weaknesses in the Agency's management of financial transactions, and performance has significantly improved since 2012.

-Based on the results achieved in 2013 and the assurance received by the performed external and internal audits, taking into account also major developments in the Agency's tasks and responsibilities affecting its operational structure and the required resources, it can be concluded that the current control system provides reasonable assurance to the Authorising Officer and to the Authorising Officers by Delegation in their areas of responsibility.
+Based on the results achieved in 2013 and the assurance received from the external and internal audits, also taking into account major developments in the Agency's tasks and responsibilities affecting its operational structure and the required resources, it can be concluded that the current control system provides reasonable assurance to the Authorising Officer and to the Authorising Officers by Delegation in their areas of responsibility.